tipishev/python_debugging_workshop/README.md

   * avoids one-letter trap by preferring context variables to debugger commands, can override with `!!command`
   * Disable `pdb.set_trace()`: any subsequent call to it will be ignored
   * `@pdb.break_on_setattr(attrname, condition=always)`
+  * highly configurable

 #### IDE/Visual debuggers

-  * better display of variables
+  * better display of variables and source
-  * better source code display
   * cannot run in terminal
   * extra setup for remote or container debugging
-  * they cost money?
+  * some cost money
   * ~loss of oldschool-cred~

 ### Strace